Naotsun19B/GraphPrinter/README.md

 ## History

+- (2021/05/05) v1.5
+  Corrected the problem that the image output for the first time after starting the engine becomes whitish

 - (2021/04/15) v1.4
   Added the function to embed node information in an image file and restore the node from the image file